 |

-What is FanStory Registered Copyright?
+What is the FanArtReview Registered Copyright?

 For any FanArtReview post an artist can receive a registered copyright certificate identifying the artist as the copyright owner of the work.
 In addition, FanArtReview provides date and time stamp protection as well as other means to secure the copyright personally to the artist.
 The FanArtReview copyright symbol demonstrates that this protection is in place.

 What type of work can I post?
-How do I specify the type?

 Classifying a work properly is important.
 Your selection will impact your rating, ranking and also how the work is shown.
 You select the type of work you post by answering the "Type" question when you make a post.